pablebe/gensvs_eval/README.md

 ### Training
 #### ./00_training_and_inference/train_baseline.py
 This python-script was adapted from [1] and can be used to train HTDemucs and Mel-RoFo.
-(S)
+(S) The baseline model classes were taken from [2] and [3].

 #### ./00_training_and_inference/train_sgmsvs.py
 This python-script was adapted from [1] and can be used to train the SGMSVS model (train_sgmsvs.py).

 #### ./00_training_and_inference/train_finetuned_bigvgan.py
-This python-script was adapted from [2] and can be used to task-specifically finetune the vocoder-based BigVGAN for singing voice separation.
+This python-script was adapted from [4] and can be used to task-specifically finetune the vocoder-based BigVGAN for singing voice separation.
 ### Inference

 ## 01_objective_evaluation
 Contains the code to compute all objective evaluation metrics and all *.csv files of the evaluated objective audio quality metrics.

-Note: to compute ViSQOL metrics the ViSQOL API from [3] has to be installed locally.
+Note: to compute ViSQOL metrics the ViSQOL API from [4] has to be installed locally.

 ## 02_subjective_evaluation